fligneul/hyponcloud2mqtt/README.md

 A bridge to connect the Hypon Cloud API to an MQTT broker.
 This application periodically fetches data from your Hypon system and publishes it to your MQTT broker, allowing for easy integration with home automation systems like Home Assistant.

+This project was developed and tested using data from an **HMS800-C** inverter.
+If you are using a different Hypon inverter model and find that some data points are missing or incorrectly mapped, please open an issue on the GitHub repository.
+Your feedback will help improve compatibility for other users.

 ## Features

 *   Fetches the latest data from the Hypon Cloud API.